-Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires colleges and universities across the United States to disclose information about crime on and around their campuses.
-The University Campus Police maintains a close relationship with all police departments where Fort Valley State University owns or control property ensure that crimes reported directly to these police departments that involve the University are brought to the attention of the University Campus Police.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC § 1092(f)) requires colleges and universities across the United States to disclose information about crime on and around their campuses.
+The university campus police maintains a close relationship with all police departments where Fort Valley State University owns or control property to ensure that crimes reported directly to these police departments and involve the university are brought to the attention of the university campus police.

-The University Campus Police collects the crime statistics disclosed in the charts through a number of ways.
-Those ways are inclusive of crimes reported directly to Campus Police; crimes reported to local law enforcement agencies affecting the University or within the University's Clery geographical area and through reports made to University partners and colleagues associated with University Campus Police.
-Some of the most notable crimes reported and some of which are to be published in the Clery report are as follows;
+The university campus police collects the crime statistics disclosed in the charts through a number of ways.
+Those ways are inclusive of crimes reported directly to campus police, crimes reported to local law enforcement agencies affecting the university or within the university's Clery geographical area, and through reports made to university partners and colleagues associated with university campus police.
+Some of the most notable crimes reported and some of which are to be published in the Clery report are as follows: